Category B: Better Body Position

 Aircraft Movement:

 Always remember that your skydiving equipment, while incredibly reliable, contains mechanisms designed for rapid deployment.
-Therefore, it's important to maintain minimal, careful movement while inside the aircraft.
+Therefore, keep your movements minimal and deliberate while inside the aircraft.
 This helps prevent any accidental or premature activation of your skydiving equipment, ensuring a safe ride to altitude for everyone.
 When you or another person are moving about, always keep your elbows close to your body to protect your handles from snagging.

 Wind Direction: